 The Walker’s collection includes European art from 1300 – 1900, 18th and 19th-century British art, including a major collection of Victorian painting and many Pre-Raphaelite works, 20th-century works and a major sculpture collection.
 The collection of decorative arts covers a wide range, from Gothic ivories to British ceramics up to the present day.

-The Masterpieces of the Walker Art Gallery include:
+Highlights of the Walker Art Gallery

 - “Isabella” by John Everett Millais